 CVE-2026-1165 Overview

-The Popup Box plugin for WordPress contains a Cross-Site Request Forgery (CSRF) vulnerability in all versions up to and including 6.1.1.
-The vulnerability exists due to a flawed nonce implementation in the publish_unpublish_popupbox function that verifies a self-created nonce rather than one submitted in the request.
-This security flaw enables unauthenticated attackers to manipulate the publish status of popups through forged requests when they can trick a site administrator into performing an action such as clicking a malicious link.
+CVE-2026-1165 is a Cross-Site Request Forgery (CSRF) vulnerability affecting the Popup Box plugin for WordPress in all versions up to and including 6.1.1.
+The flaw resides in the publish_unpublish_popupbox function, which verifies a self-created nonce rather than one submitted in the request.
+Unauthenticated attackers can change the publish status of popups by tricking a site administrator into clicking a malicious link.
+The vulnerability is tracked under [CWE-352] and was published to the National Vulnerability Database (NVD) on 2026-01-31.

 Critical Impact